 - (23) As already pointed out in the Final Report, the number of patent settlement agreements at the beginning of this period (2000-2002) was comparatively low, whereas thereafter a significant increase can be observed.
-The sharp increase in patent settlements concluded in the last four years may be due to a variety of reasons, such as the medicines losing patent protection, a general increase in litigation and disputes leading to a higher number of settlements, or the greater readiness of both parties to settle.
-In particular, this year, the new legislation in Portugal seems to have resulted in more settlements. - (24) Figure 2 shows the percentages of originator and generic companies addressed by this monitoring exercise that had concluded patent settlements, as well as the total numbers of companies having responded to the monitoring exercise.
+The increase in the number of patent settlements concluded in the last five years in particular may be due to a variety of reasons, such as the medicines losing patent protection, a general increase in litigation and disputes leading to a higher number of settlements, the greater readiness of both parties to settle or the introduction of new legislation. - (24) Figure 2 shows the percentages of originator and generic companies addressed by this monitoring exercise that had concluded patent settlements.
+These percentages remain stable when compared to the previous monitoring period:11 20 out of the 54 originator companies addressed by this exercise (37%) and 22 out of the 63 generic companies addressed (35%) concluded a settlement agreement in 2013.
+These numbers can also be compared to the monitoring exercises covering the years 2010 and 2011 when a lower number of generic